microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-msal2-provider/README.md

     </mgt-msal2-provider>
     ```

-5. Multi account login functionality can be enabled by adding the boolean attribute `multi-user-enabled` in the html:
+5. Multi account login functionality is enabled by default.
+It can be disabled by adding the boolean attribute `multi-account-disabled` in the html:

     ```html
     <script type="module" src="../node_modules/@microsoft/mgt-msal2-provider/dist/es6/index.js" />